PANNC.ORG

 Our Gameplay Rules are designed with cross-gaming in mind.
 Our system allows many diverse styles of foam weaponry to be employed, such as modded blasters, medieval boffer weapons, and high-end 3d-printed stuff, all while remaining balanced, fun, and family-friendly.

-Version 4.0 (Changelog)
+Version 6 (March 2025) (Changelog)

 The Non-negotiables